EnterTheVoid-x86/rsh/README.md

 - Prompt Settings Manager
 - ~~So like uhh, a warning message for people trying to run Ruby Shell with bundle~~ Removed
 - Loading Animation on Prompt Settings
-- Easter Eggs in two of the files...
+- Easter Eggs in three of the files...
+- Development mode (rshdev.rb)
 ## Choices for prompt are:
 - The regular arrow
 - Lambda